NU-CEM/Atomistic_Simulation/Assignment.md

 | Physical understanding demonstrated in discussion | 30 |
 | Engagement with primary literature | 15 |
 | Code clarity, comments, and reproducibility | 10 |

 ---

-## Hints and Resources

-- The [ASE documentation](https://wiki.fysik.dtu.dk/ase/) is your primary reference
-- The [Materials Project](https://materialsproject.org) provides starting structures and reference DFT data
-- The [Defects in Semiconductors](https://www.sciencedirect.com/book/9780080519425/defects-in-semiconductors) textbook is useful background reading
-- For quantum optics context: Aharonovich et al., *Nature Photonics* 10, 631 (2016) is an excellent review
-- The [SHAKENBREAK](https://shakenbreak.readthedocs.io/) code is useful for exploring defect geometries beyond standard relaxation
-- Post questions to the course discussion forum — do not share code solutions

----